Strange4/voxel-engine/README.md

 ### Add a GUI to have debugging and performance information in real time

+## Benchark log

+#### Rendering a 10x10 cube in the middle of the screen
+- Compute shader time: 2.88009925456032 ms
+- Copy to present image time: 0.96153502934372 ms

+This is very surprising.
+Since this is the base case and I haven't done any cool traversal yet, I would imagine that this would take less than 1 ms. However, even rendering a simple color image to the screen takes ~1 ms.

 ## Questions and answers.

 #### What is a stencil image?